Stirtonia (mammal): Description

 The genus is the largest primate found at La Venta, with estimated body masses of S. tatacoensis at 5513 g and of S. victoriae at 10 kg.
 Stirtonia tatacoensis and S. victoriae are known by several teeth, a mandible and a maxilla that closely resemble, and are almost indistinguishable from, the living Alouatta.

 Fossil teeth found in the Solimões Formation at the Acre River in the border region of Brazil and Peru may belong to Stirtonia.

 Fossil record

 A lower mandible fossil of S. tatacoensis was discovered during fieldwork between 1944 and 1949, in the Honda Group, that has been dated to the Laventan, about 13 Ma.

 Upper jaws and other cranial material of the large primate Stirtonia victoriae from the Perico Member of the La Dorada Formation, Honda Group were discovered in 1985 and 1986.
 Based on stratigraphic position, more than 300 m below the Stirtonia tatacoensis type locality, this was the oldest primate material known until 1987 from Colombia.

 Evolution

 The evolutionary split between Atelidae, of which Stirtonia, and Pitheciidae plus Callicebus, has been placed at 17.0 million years ago.

+Palaeobiology

+Palaeoecology

+Geometric morphometric analysis suggests that S. victoriae was a folivore.